TheWangLab/algatr/README.md

 password:yourpassword (substitute yourpassword for whatever password you would like)

-### Codespace
+### Codespaces

-algatr can also be run using GitHub codespaces — a cloud-based development environment with everything you need installed and ready to go.
+You can also try out algatr using GitHub codespaces — a cloud-based development environment with everything you need installed and ready to go.
 To start a codespace, click the green “Code” button at the top of the repository and select “Open with Codespaces”.
 This will open a new